RANKING STUDIO GHIBLI'S FILMS

 It's very wholesome and cute.
 The animation is beautiful and I loved the nautical theme - it's a visual delight when they are sailing away.
 I thought that Sosuke was absolutely adorable and a precious cinnamon bun.
 His relationship with Ponyo was so sweet, it was diabetes inducing.
 The big flaw is the plot or to be more accurate, the lack of it.
 It builds and builds.
 We're following it along.
 They go on their boat and they arrive at what should be the climax of the film and nothing happens.
 The father who should have been a villain just settles for being...there.
 It doesn't have any real conflict.
 The "test" that they talk about Sosuke completing to prove his love never happens - turns out it was just a simple question.
 It's so anti-climatic.
 There should have been a foil so that they could overcome it.
-It's limp.
+The ending is limp.
 Other than that, it's wonderful but for those reasons, I can't rate it higher than a 7/10.

 9. PRINCESS MONONOKE (7/10)

 This is a good film.
 For most people that will be seen as blasphemy because this is one of those anime that you are not permitted to think it's any less than a masterpiece.
 Apparently, you're not allowed a critical opinion when it comes to Princess Mononoke.

 But anyway, I did enjoy this film.
 It's well made.
 It looks great.
 But my expectations were too high I think.
 My biggest problem was with the characters.
 Ghibli usually do a great job at making strong characters still likeable.
 Look at Nausicaa but who on earth are we meant to like in this film?
 The boy?
 He's feckless.
 The Princess?
 Really?.
 Everyone's either bland or mean.